 Clean the spot that is leaking and get any grease removed from the location.
 WD-40 or similar can be sprayed at the target which cleans it up nicely.

-A soldering iron is than used to go along the leak melting the plastic back together and sealing it.
+A soldering is than used to go along the leak melting the plastic back together and sealing it.

 It will depends how big the crack is as to how much melting of the plastic needs to be done.

 After melting the plastic testing it to see if it is still leaking is the only way to know if its fixed.

 Often epoxy is used in combination to make sure the leak doesn’t come back.

 How To Repair a Plastic Radiator Epoxy Method

 Using epoxy is a common method that uses chemicals when combined cause a reaction that generates heat melting everything together.